The Colour of My Love: Background and release

-After releasing two English-language studio albums, Unison (1990) and Celine Dion (1992), recording Academy Award and Grammy Award-winning song, "Beauty and the Beast", and achieving three top ten entries on the Billboard Hot 100 ("Where Does My Heart Beat Now", "Beauty and the Beast" and "If You Asked Me To"), Dion started working on her third English-language album, entitled The Colour of My Love.
-In September 1993, she performed two concerts at the Capitole de Québec in Quebec City, Canada, which were recorded to be later broadcast on television.
-Dion performed brand new, unheard songs from the upcoming album The Colour of My Love, including: "Refuse to Dance", "Everybody's Talkin' My Baby Down", "The Colour of My Love", "The Power of Love", "Misled", "Think Twice" and "Only One Road".
-The show entitled later The Colour of My Love Concert was issued as a home video in 1995.
-The Colour of My Love was released in November 1993 in North America, December 1993 in Japan, February 1994 in Europe and in March 1994 in Australia.
+Following the release of her first two English‑language studio albums, Unison (1990) and Celine Dion (1992), and after recording the Academy Award‑ and Grammy Award‑winning duet "Beauty and the Beast", Dion began work on her third English‑language album, The Colour of My Love.
+By this point, she had already achieved three top‑10 entries on the Billboard Hot 100—"Where Does My Heart Beat Now", "Beauty and the Beast", and "If You Asked Me To"—which helped establish her presence in the North American pop market.

+The Colour of My Love was recorded in Los Angeles and mastered in New York City from June to September 1993.
+In September 1993, Dion performed two concerts at the Capitole de Québec in Quebec City, Canada, recorded for later television broadcast.
+The shows introduced several previously unheard songs from the forthcoming album, including "Refuse to Dance", "Everybody's Talkin' My Baby Down", "The Colour of My Love", "The Power of Love", "Misled", "Think Twice", and "Only One Road".
+The performance was later released as the home video The Colour of My Love Concert in 1995.

+The Colour of My Love was issued in North America in November 1993, followed by releases in Japan in December 1993, Europe in February 1994, and Australia in March 1994.

-In the album's liner notes, Dion for the first time publicly revealed her relationship with her manager, René Angélil.
-During the album's launch event at Montreal's Metropolis, she announced they are engaged to be married.
+The album's liner notes marked the first time Dion publicly acknowledged her romantic relationship with her manager, René Angélil.
+During the album's launch event at Montreal's Metropolis, she announced that the couple were engaged to be married.

 Content

-The Colour of My Love was released with fourteen songs in the United States and fifteen tracks, including "Just Walk Away", elsewhere.
-The album was produced mainly by David Foster, Ric Wake, Guy Roche, Walter Afanasieff and Christopher Neil.
-Diane Warren wrote four songs for The Colour of My Love, including: "Next Plane Out", "Real Emotion", "No Living Without Loving You" and "Lovin' Proof".
-The album features a duet with Clive Griffin on "When I Fall in Love", taken from the Sleepless in Seattle soundtrack and a cover version of Jennifer Rush's 1984 track, "The Power of Love".
-In October 1995, The Colour of My Love was re-released in Japan, including new song, "To Love You More", written and produced by David Foster.
+The Colour of My Love was issued with 14 tracks in the United States and 15 in most international markets, where it included the additional song "Just Walk Away".
+The album's production was led primarily by David Foster, Ric Wake, Guy Roche, Walter Afanasieff, and Christopher Neil, resulting in a polished mix of adult contemporary ballads and mainstream pop.
+Songwriter Diane Warren contributed four compositions—"Next Plane Out", "Real Emotion", "No Living Without Loving You", and "Lovin' Proof"—which added to the album's focus on melody‑driven material.

+The tracklist includes a duet with British singer Clive Griffin on "When I Fall in Love", originally recorded for the soundtrack of Sleepless in Seattle.
+It also includes Dion's recording of Jennifer Rush's 1984 hit "The Power of Love", which became one of her most widely recognised songs.

+In October 1995, The Colour of My Love was reissued in Japan with the addition of "To Love You More", a new track written and produced by David Foster.
+The song became a major commercial success in Japan and contributed to the album's long‑term popularity in the region.